Merzasphor/MWSE/docs/source/types/tes3actor.md

 ### `sourceMod`

+*Read-only*.
 The filename of the mod that owns this object.

 **Returns**: